openeuler-mirror/stratovirt/docs/config_guidebook.md

 ## 2. Device Configuration

 For machine type "microvm", only virtio-mmio and legacy devices are supported.
-Maximum number of user createable devices is 11 on x86_64 and 160 on aarch64.
+Maximum number of user creatable devices is 11 on x86_64 and 160 on aarch64.

 For standard VM (machine type "q35" on x86_64, and "virt" on aarch64) , virtio-pci devices are supported instead of virtio-mmio devices.
 As for now pci bridges are not implemented yet, there is currently only one